 Wall clock featuring all the main characters.
 Sold out.

-A set of two hand towels featuring art from the "Ranze bag" furoku (October 1982), the "Purse" zen'in present (April-May 1983), and art from a February 1983 Ribon prize hankerchief.
+A set of two hand towels featuring art from the "Ranze bag" furoku (October 1982), the "Purse" zen'in present (April-May 1983), and a February 1983 Ribon prize hankerchief.
 Sold out.

 Ribon-ten merchandise – July 2019